lexach91/algorithm-visualizer/README.md

 10. After that, click on the "Deploy" tab.

-11. At the "Deployment method" section choose GitHub and connect your GitHub account.
+11. At the "Deployment method" section, choose GitHub and connect your GitHub account.

-12. Then you need to choose the repository you want to deploy.
+12. Then, you need to choose the repository you want to deploy.

 13. Go down to the "Manual deploy" section, choose the branch you want to deploy, and click on the "Deploy branch" button.